 These federal measures are complemented with ongoing and planned policy actions at regional level.

-To strengthen cutting-edge strategic research on AI in Flanders, the Flemish Government approved the implementation of the AI research programme in June 2019.
-This programme is the first pillar of the Flemish action plan to foster AI in Flanders.
+To strengthen cutting-edge strategic research on AI in Flanders, the Flemish Government approved the implementation of the in June 2019.
+This programme is the first pillar of the to foster AI in Flanders.
 With an annual budget of EUR 12 million, the AI Research Programme supports demand-driven applied research in Flanders in the field of AI and addresses four strategic challenges:

 - Help to make complex decisions through data science: hybrid, automated, trusted, and actionable;

 - Deliver AI to the edge: real-time & power efficient AI;

 - Interact autonomously with other decision-making entities: multi-agent collaborative AI;

 - Communicate and collaborate seamlessly with humans: human like AI.